BVLC/caffe/docs/installation.md

 N.B. one can install the CUDA libraries without the CUDA driver in order to build and run Caffe in CPU-only mode.

-**MKL**: Caffe needs Intel MKL as the backend of its matrix and vector computations.
-We are working on support for alternative BLAS libraries, but for now you need to have MKL.
-You can obtain a [trial license](http://software.intel.com/en-us/intel-mkl) or an [academic license](http://software.intel.com/en-us/intel-education-offerings) (if you are a student).
+**MKL/BLAS**: the current stable release of Caffe needs Intel MKL as the backend of its matrix and vector computations.
+The [development version](https://github.com/BVLC/caffe/tree/dev) supports ATLAS and OpenBLAS backends as alternatives (while retaining MKL support).
+For MKL, you can obtain a [trial license](http://software.intel.com/en-us/intel-mkl) or an [academic license](http://software.intel.com/en-us/intel-education-offerings) (if you are a student).

 **The Rest**: you will also need other packages, most of which can be installed via apt-get using: